ben-mackenzie/huffman-coding/README.md

 Created on Apr 21, 2018
 By Ben Mackenzie

-Program specifications

-I. Purpose
+Purpose

     This program is intended to explore text compression using the Huffman Algorithm and reinforce concepts related to building and traversing trees and using other data structures.

-II.
 Input

     A string that will be compressed using the Huffman Algorithm.

-III.
 Output

     A compressed representation of the input text using the Huffman Codes generated and a decompression of the compressed representation, which should match the original string.

-IV.
-Bugs or Implemented Test Cases; and, any theoretical follow-up The character-by-character encoding was first tested on a set of sample characters and frequencies, along with the methods supporting the encoding and representation (including the header method).
+Bugs or Implemented Test Cases; and, any theoretical follow-up

+    The character-by-character encoding was first tested on a set of sample characters and frequencies, along with the methods supporting the encoding and representation (including the header method).
     A full test of the functionality described in section III constitutes the bulk of the project.

 Proof of optimality of Huffman Code

     The Huffman Code produces an optimal prefix code if it creates trees representing the code that have a minimum external path length.
 Here I will prove that the Huffman Code produces trees that satisfy this condition using induction.

 Lemma